-2. who are either related by blood, marriage, or operation of law, or who have otherwise evidenced a stable interdependent relationship.
+2. who are either related by blood, marriage, or operation of law, or who have otherwise evidenced a stable interdependent relationship; or

-(b) One Person.
+(b) one person; or

+(c) remaining household members as further explained in paragraph (4) below.

+(2) Temporarily Absent Household Members.

-A household member shall be considered to be living regularly with a family if temporarily absent for reasons such as hospitalization, duty assignment, employment, or school attendance in another location.
-Upon receipt of notice from the Department of Social Services that one or more children will be reunified with a household member, such child or children, if eligible and qualified, shall be considered household members for purposes of securing a unit of appropriate unit size for the reunified family.
+A household member shall still be considered to be living regularly with a family if temporarily absent for reasons such as hospitalization, duty assignment, employment, or school attendance in another location.
+Upon receipt of notice from the Department of Children and Families that one or more children will be reunified with a household member, such child or children, if eligible and qualified, shall be considered household members for purposes of securing a Unit of Appropriate Unit Size for the reunified family.

-A full-time, live-in personal care attendant, as defined in the regulation prescribing rent determination, whether or not a household member for purposes of rent determination, if determined by the LHA to be qualified, shall be deemed a household member for purposes of determining the appropriate unit size in public housing.
+(3) Personal Care Attendants.
+A full-time, live-in personal care attendant, as defined in the regulation prescribing rent determination, whether or not a household member for purposes of rent determination, if determined by the LHA to be qualified, shall be deemed a household member for purposes of determining the Appropriate Unit Size.

+(4) Remaining Household Members.

-In the event one or more household members, who have not signed the lease, cease living regularly with a family the remaining household members shall constitute the family.
+(a) In the event one or more household members, who have not signed the lease, cease living regularly with a family the remaining household members shall constitute the family.

-In the event that a household member, who has signed the lease, ceases to occupy the unit, one or more remaining household members may be given permission for continued occupancy of the unit, provided that:
+(b) In the event that a household member, who has signed the lease, ceases to occupy the Unit, one or more remaining household members may be given permission for continued occupancy of the Unit, provided that:

 1. the departing household member is not relocating to public or assisted housing elsewhere and is current in his or her financial obligations to the LHA and is not subject to eviction proceedings;

-2. the remaining household members are eligible and qualified for public housing and (excepting newborns) have resided in the unit for at least one year; and
+2. the remaining household members are eligible and qualified for public housing and (excepting newborns) have resided in the Unit for at least one year; and

+3. (i) at least one adult household member (or emancipated minor) applies for and signs a new lease with the LHA or, (ii) if all remaining members are minors, then the Adult Caretaker appointed to care for the minor(s) applies for and signs a new lease, provided that the Adult Caretaker is screened and approved by the LHA in accordance with 760 CMR 5.08.

-3. at least one adult household member (or emancipated minor) applies for and signs a new lease with the LHA.
-In the event of divorce or separation between spouses who are both household members, or entry of a protective order, a Massachusetts court with jurisdiction may determine which spouse and family members shall be entitled to continued occupancy.
+(c) In the event of divorce or separation between spouses who are both household members, or entry of a protective order, a Massachusetts court with jurisdiction may determine which spouse and family members shall be entitled to continued occupancy.

+(5) Additions to Family (Household).
 In the event that a household member, who has signed the lease, applies for the addition of a person, who meets the criteria in 760 CMR 5.03: Family (Household)(a), as an additional household member, the LHA shall determine whether the person is qualified and whether the augmented family is eligible.
-If so, the LHA shall approve addition of the household member to the family if the unit is of appropriate unit size or, if the unit is too small, upon transfer of the family to a unit of appropriate unit size.
+If so, the LHA shall approve addition of the household member to the family if the Unit is of Appropriate Unit Size or, if the Unit is too small, upon transfer of the family to a Unit of Appropriate Unit Size.

 5.03: continued